DedSec2050/HealCraft/CONTRIBUTING.md

-# Contributing to MediAid
+# Contributing to HealCraft

-Thank you for considering contributing to MediAid!
+Thank you for considering contributing to HealCraft!
 We welcome any contributions that can help improve the project and make it better for everyone.
 This document will guide you on how to contribute to this project effectively.

 ## Table of Contents